Sharks live in every ocean in the world. However, research has shown that up to 70% of oceans are free of sharks.

 Sharks are not territorial like most animals are, so they frequently change their habitat.
 Like other fish, females do not stay to take care of eggs or the newborns.
 Young sharks are ready to take care of themselves from the very moment they born.

-Sharks have succeeded for 420-450 million years because they are extremely good adapting to changing environments, therefore they can change their living area in search for food easily.
+Sharks have succeeded for 420-450 million years because they are excellent adapting to changing environments.
+Therefore they can change their living area in search of food quickly.
 Regardless sharks are cold blooded, they live either in warm, temperate and cold waters.
 Some species live mainly in cold waters, while some others prefer warmer waters.

-Specifically some species like the white shark lives along the U.S. west coast.
+Specifically, the white shark lives along the U.S. west coast.

-The Mako shark habitat is from the US-Mexico border to Washington
+The Mako shark habitat is from the US-Mexico border to Washington.

 The blue shark habitat is from the west coast of Mexico to Canada.
-Read about Shark Habitat

 Links to other pages in this site